Death Wish (1974 film): Critical response

 Death Wish received mixed reviews from critics upon its release.

 Many critics were displeased with the film, considering it an "immoral threat to society" and an encouragement of antisocial behavior.
 Vincent Canby of The New York Times was one of the most outspoken writers, condemning Death Wish in two extensive articles.
 Roger Ebert awarded three stars out of four and praised the "cool precision" of Winner's direction but did not agree with the film's philosophy.
 Gene Siskel gave the film two stars out of four and wrote that its setup "makes no attempt at credibility; its goal is to present a syllogism that argues for vengeance, and to present it so swiftly that one doesn't have time to consider its absurdity."

 Charles Champlin of the Los Angeles Times called it "a despicable motion picture...
 It is nasty and demagogic stuff, an appeal to brute emotions and against reason."
 Gary Arnold of The Washington Post described the film as "simplistic to the point of stasis.
 Scarcely a single sensible insight into urban violence occurs; the killings just plod [along] one after another as Bronson stalks New York's crime-ridden streets."
-Clyde Jeavons of The Monthly Film Bulletin wrote, "Superficially, it's not all that far removed from a Budd Boetticher revenge Western ...
+Clyde Jeavons of The Monthly Film Bulletin wrote: "Superficially, it's not all that far removed from a Budd Boetticher revenge Western ...
 The difference, of course, is that Michael Winner has none of Boetticher's indigenous sense of allegory or his instinct for what constitutes a good folk-mythology, let alone his relish for three-dimensional villains."

 Garfield was also unhappy with the final product, calling the film "incendiary" and stated that the film's sequels are all pointless and rancid since they advocate vigilantism unlike his two novels, which make the opposite argument.
 The film led him to write a follow-up titled Death Sentence, which was published a year after the film's release.
 Bronson defended the film and felt that it was intended to be a commentary on violence and was meant to attack violence, not romanticize it.

-On Rotten Tomatoes Death Wish has an approval rating of 65% based on reviews from 31 critics.
+On Rotten Tomatoes, Death Wish has an approval rating of 66% based on reviews from 32 critics.
+The website's critics consensus reads, "Death Wish is undeniably exploitation fare -- and also undeniably effective."
+On Metacritic it has a weighted average score of 51% based on reviews from 7 critics, indicating "mixed or average" reviews.

+Box office

+The film grossed $22 million in the United States and Canada generating theatrical rentals of $8.8 million.
+In West Germany, it grossed over $7.6 million.
+It earned theatrical rentals of $20.3 million worldwide.